FDoronio79/paper-stonks/journals/jessica_lora.md

 * We successfully locally deployed our application!

 I was out for most of the day.
 Upon returning, my team had set up the Docker files, following the instructions from "Project Advice".
 The team decided to use a PostgeSQL database and pgAdmin was added to the Docker configuration.

+Additionally, I created 4 issues in Gitlab.
+Currently, we have a total of 10 issues, 2 per person.
+I anticipate more issues being added as the project continues.